MeganSheth/travel-app/README.md

 # travel-app
-This is my travel app for the HIP mentorhship program 2019.
+This is my travel app for the HIP mentorship program 2019.